rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 title: A Pessimist's Guide to the Alternative Typeclass
 author: Robert Peszek
 featured: true
-summary: Alternative typeclass error information loss, error collecting instance
+summary: Error information loss with Alternative and an Alternative instance that cares
 toc: true
+tags: Haskell, code-correctness, code-maintenance
 ---

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder).
 This is my second post dedicated to the _error information loss_ in Haskell (first was [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
-`Alternative` and `MonadPlus` are very powerful tools in the FP toolbox.
-However, they are not without issues.
+The `Alternative` typeclass is a very powerful tool in the FP toolbox.  `Alternative` instances are also known for confusing or missing error outputs.
+Is there a decent `Alternative` that cares about errors?

 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`